SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Elevate Your Head

 Sometimes you can lower the intensity of snoring by changing the position of your head and neck while sleeping.
-It is typically best to avoid a chin-to-chest position, which constricts the airway.
+It's typically best to avoid a chin-to-chest position, which constricts the airway.

 Instead, try to lift your chin and extend your neck.
 This should involve support for your head and the groove in the back of your neck.
-A head-positioning pillow that has special contours may help.
+An adjustable bed — with an adjustable bed mattress — that lets you raise the top portion or a head-positioning pillow that has special contours may help.
 You can also try rolling up a towel and placing it at the base of your pillow to get more support for this head placement.

 If you have a neck or spine injury, make sure to talk with a doctor before trying to adjust your head positioning during sleep.